A Guide for Advising Students Through the Study Abroad Process

 If your advisee is struggling with coming back to campus, please direct them to the many reentry resources at Goucher and in the community, including the following:

-- The annual Reentry Conference, hosted by OIS and other regional institutions, addresses emotional, practical, and academic reentry issues.
+- The annual Reentry Conference, hosted by Office of Global Education and other regional institutions, addresses emotional, practical, and academic reentry issues.

 - Cynthia Terry, chaplain (x6048), and Monica Neel, therapist (x6563), run a support group for students facing reentry issues.

 - Cynthia, Monica, and the other therapists in the Student Health and Counseling Center (x6050) also provide individual counseling.

 Some students may seek additional academic challenges and ways to continue their language and cultural study—please direct them to appropriate coursework or co-curricular opportunities.
 Community service or community-based learning may be an appropriate option, as many of our community-based partners work with an international population.
 You may even encourage them to seek minors in academic areas related to the nature of their study abroad experiences.

 One of the best things you can do is listen to the students’ stories.
 Please make time to invite your returning students to talk about their time abroad.

 View a full list of policies and procedures for participating in a Goucher-sponsored program.

 If you would like to participate in a site visit or lead an ICA please contact Office of Global Education at StudyAbroad@goucher.edu